AbhiCodingA/E-commerce-Clothing-website/README.md

 # Clothing-website
-# This app is coded using HTML ,CSS and  js

 1. **User-Friendly Navigation**:
    - Ensure easy navigation with clear categories, filters, and search functionality.
    - Customers should find it effortless to locate clothing items they're interested in.